Average Burial Insurance Costs By Age

 A final expense policy is a type of insurance that quickly pays out a tax-free cash benefit to your family members, which they can spend on your funeral expenses or anything else.
 A pre-need insurance policy is a contract you set up through the funeral home when buying a pre-paid burial plan.
 With pre-need insurance, the funeral home is the beneficiary.
 When you die, the insurance company will pay the money directly to the funeral home so they can execute your final wishes.
 Comparatively, pre-need plans are always more costly than final expense policies.
 However, both have pros and cons, so it’s wise to compare each option side by side before choosing one or the other.

-Burial insurance is a type of no medical exam whole life insurance policy to ensure your funeral arrangements don’t become a financial burden for your loved ones when you die.
+Burial insurance is a type of no medical exam whole life insurance policy that covers your funeral arrangements.
+These policies provide peace of mind, knowing your funeral won’t become a financial burden for your loved ones when you die.
 While the proceeds are usually intended for the cost of funeral services, your beneficiaries can spend the payout money on anything.
 It’s important to note that burial insurance is frequently referred to as “final expense insurance” and “funeral insurance.”
 Because burial policies for seniors are a type of whole life insurance, the death benefit won’t decrease, and the price never increases.
-Burial insurance has no age limit because it lasts forever and builds cash value.
+Burial insurance has no age limit (it lasts forever) and builds cash value.